EsteemedIO/esteemedio.github.io/pages/test-landing-page.md

   - image: "/uploads/slack-tensorflow-js-header.jpg"
     title: 8 Tips for Hosting a Remote Team Retreat
     link: https://esteemed.io/blog/2022/04/01/8-tips-for-hosting-a-remote-team-retreat/
-- template: faq
-  title: Frequently Asked Questions
-  faqs:
-  - question: What is Esteemed Screening?
-    answer: Esteemed Screening is your go-to source for fulfilling your team’s hiring needs.
-Our process helps you find the right candidates, further your relationships with clients, and complete your projects with trusted resources.
-  - question: Which programming languages and disciplines do we screen?
-    answer: With Esteemed Screening, we cover all major programming languages, like HTML5, CSS, PHP, JavaScript, React, .NET, and C#.
-Additionally, we cover CMS like WordPress, Drupal, Shopify, and Magento.
-Need a different language or discipline?
-      We can help with that.
-Contact us at [screening@esteemed.io](screening@esteemed.io)
 - template: carousel-block
   slides:
   - title: Avoid Bad Hires